 You will be taught by internationally-recognised academics who are friendly, approachable and experts in their fields.
-You will debate literature from different centuries and different continents in lectures, seminars, workshops and one-to-one tutorials.
-You will attend guest lectures by exciting writers and thinkers; previous speakers include Simon Armitage, Andrew Davies (screenwriter), Carol Ann Duffy, Jackie Kay, Andrew Motion and Benjamin Zephaniah.
+There are opportunities to attend guest lectures by exciting writers and thinkers; previous speakers include Simon Armitage, Andrew Davies (screenwriter), Carol Ann Duffy, Jackie Kay, Andrew Motion and Benjamin Zephaniah.
 You will learn to write fluently and persuasively, to articulate complex ideas and arguments, to research topics comprehensively and to challenge existing opinions.

 The first year expands your knowledge of the major literary genres (poetry, drama, fiction) and develops foundational skills in research, writing and critical analysis.
-It also introduces you to literary adaptation - an area of study bridging English and Film Studies that you can study in each year of your course at DMU if you choose.
+It also introduces you to adaptation studies – an area of study bridging English and other media, including film and television, which you can study in each year of your course at DMU if you choose.

 You will be learn through a combination of lectures, seminars, workshops, tutorials, group tutorials, presentations, student-led seminars and reading groups.
-Teaching sessions might be structured around discussion, a film screening or based in a computer lab depending on your module choices.
+Teaching sessions might be structured around discussion, a film screening or based in a computer lab.
 You will complete reading and research in advance and join in conversation with your tutor and your peers.
 Individual tutorials with module tutors are available in weekly ‘office hours’, at which you can discuss any aspect of your course or get help with assignments.
 You will experience varied forms of assessment, including essays, presentations, preparation worksheets, journals, examinations, practical work (such as the production of a sonnet using a replica of a sixteenth-century printing press), website production, peer evaluation, creative work, self-evaluation, blogs and dissertation.
 This range of assessment methods will enable you to develop a broad spectrum of communication and technological skills, alongside an ability to think critically, independently, flexibly and imaginatively.

-You will be supported by a personal tutor with access to specialist guidance in writing and study skills from the Centre for Learning and Study Support.
+You will be supported by a personal tutor with access to specialist guidance in writing and study skills.
 Our postgraduate students also run a popular peer mentoring scheme providing friendly and informal advice for undergraduate students in English at DMU.
-We offer a range of student prizes to reward outstanding academic achievement in English Literature at all levels of the BA degree.